christian-posta/devnation-fabric8-cdelivery/instructions.md

 # Create the development namespace using openshift client

-We will use this namespace for the application created during the CD/CI scenarion
+We will use this namespace for the application created during the CD/CI scenario

 ```
 oc create -f local-scripts/dev-namespace.json